modelscope/modelscope/examples/pytorch/llm/README.md

 ## Extend Datasets
 1. If you need to extend the model, you can modify the `MODEL_MAPPING` in `utils/models.py`. `model_id` can be specified as a local path.
 In this case, `revision` doesn't work.
 2. If you need to extend or customize the dataset, you can modify the `DATASET_MAPPING` in `utils/datasets.py`.
 You need to customize the `get_*_dataset` function, which returns a dataset with two columns: `instruction`, `output`.

-## TODO
-1. Support multi-round
-2. RLHF
-3. more models: Qwen-7B-Chat (use same prompt)
-4. more datasets
-5. metrics
-6. ...